 Choosing JSON enables you to define each setting as a variable that can be sent from TradingView or your own source, allowing for dynamic adjustments within your strategy.
 When the JSON option is selected, a pre-made JSON example as Pine Script code for TradingView can be found in the Alerts section.

-🔗 See full guide on Signal bot JSON format for all details.
+🔗 See the full guide on Signal bot JSON format for all details.

 3. You can choose between two Order types: Market and Limit orders.

-Choosing Limit allows to choose Deviation from Last price in USDT or Percentage of the portfolio.
-Time in Force specifies the duration, in minutes, before a Limit order expires, with a range of 5 to 5000 minutes.
+Choosing Limit allows you to choose Deviation from Last price in USDT or Percentage of the portfolio.
+Time in Force specifies the duration (in minutes) before a Limit order expires, with a valid range of 5 to 5000 minutes.

 4. Amount per trade is your main amount, which will be used in trades.

 4.1.
-Using Form settings you can select between Percentage of the portfolio, Quote currency and Contracts (options may vary based on chosen exchange).
+Using Form settings you can select between Percentage of the portfolio, Quote currency and Contracts (options may vary based on selected exchange).

-In the last field, you will be able to select preferred Leverage.
+In the last field, you will be able to select the preferred Leverage.

 4.2.
 Selecting Custom Quantity provides the option to specify a custom trading amount for each trade, tailored to your requirements.
-Once the box is ticked, Alerts tab will be updated with required Alert message for entry and exit, which should be sent along with your signals.
+Once the box is ticked, the Alerts tab will be updated with the required Alert message for Entry and Exit, which should be sent along with your signals.

 Exits

-1. Take Profit is a market order that would be executed when the price will reach a specified price.
-You can setup up to 6 Take Profit levels
+1. Take Profit is a market order that is executed when the asset reaches a specified price.
+You can set up to 6 Take Profit levels.

-2. Stop Loss is also a market order that would be executed when the price will reach a specified price.
+2. Stop Loss is also a market order that is executed when the asset reaches a specified price.
 Only one Stop Loss is available.

-3. Move Stop Loss to breakeven is when your Stop Loss moves to entry point (breakeven), when a certain profit on your position is reached.
+3. Move Stop Loss to breakeven allows your Stop Loss to move to entry point (breakeven) once a certain profit threshold is reached on your position.

-4. Trailing Stop has two parameters: Activation Price (Trailing Stop Activation) and Trailing stop (Trailing Stop Execute).
-The first determines the level after which your trailing stop becomes active.
-The second parameter is the actual Trailing Stop.
-To activate the Trailing Stop the price needs to reach the activation level first, which means that the price has to go in the direction of your trade for the % that you input in the activation price field.
+4. Trailing Stop has two parameters: Activation Price (Trailing Stop Activation) and Trailing Stop (Trailing Stop Execute).
+Activation Price determines the level after which your trailing stop becomes active.
+Trailing Stop sets the actual trailing distance.
+To activate the Trailing Stop, the price must reach the activation level first, which means that the price must move in the direction of your trade by the percentage you entered in the activation price field.
 Once the activation price is reached, the trailing stop will activate and follow the price at a fixed percentage distance.
-If the price increases, the stop will trail upwards; if the price decreases, the stop remains at the set distance from the activation price.
-If the activation price is not reached, no stop level is applied.
+If the price increases, the stop will trail upwards; if the price decreases, the stop will remain at the set distance from the activation price.
+If the activation price is never reached, no stop level is applied.

-6. Place conditional orders on exchange activates the ability to send TP and SL directly to your exchange as conditional orders (availability may vary based on chosen exchange).
+6. Place conditional orders on exchange enables you to send Take Profit and Stop Loss directly to your exchange as conditional orders (availability may vary based on selected exchange).

 DCA

 1. If your indicator or strategy relies on DCA (Dollar-Cost Averaging), enable this feature.
-After the entry signal is received, the bot will trade and make extra orders based on pre-determined DCA parameters.
+After the entry signal is received, the bot will execute trades and place additional orders based on pre-determined DCA parameters.

-2. DCA section starts with Take Profit and Stop Loss type.
+2. DCA section begins with selecting the Take Profit and Stop Loss type.
 You can choose between Based on average price and Based on entry price.

-3. Max DCA orders.
-This parameter will determine how many entries your overall strategy will have.
-For example: If you will put 3, that will mean that including your initial position you will have 2 additional orders.
+3. Max DCA orders determines how many total entries your strategy will execute.
+For example, if you set this to 3, the strategy will place your initial position plus 2 additional orders.

-4. Price deviation value, expressed as a percentage, defines the deviation of additional entries from the initial entry price.
+4. Price deviation, expressed as a percentage, defines how far each additional entry will deviate from the initial entry price.

-5. Order size multiplier parameter determines the size of each additional position.
-A value of 1 indicates that each additional entry will match the initial position size.
+5. Order size multiplier determines the size of each additional position.
+A value of 1 means that each additional entry will be equal to the initial position size.
 The extra volume will be added starting from the second DCA entry.

-6. Price deviation multiplier value increases the price deviation between each additional entry, calculated by multiplying the Price deviation by the Deviation multiplier.
+6. Price deviation multiplier increases the price deviation between each additional entry.
+It is calculated by multiplying the Price deviation by the Deviation multiplier.

 Set up Alerts

-Alerts tab shows WebHook, Alert message and Alert comments, basically everything you need to automate your strategy from TV, Runbot or your own signal source.
+The Alerts tab shows WebHook URL, Alert message, and Alert comments – everything you need to automate your strategy from TradingView, Runbot, or your own signal source.

 Setting up Alerts for TradingView Indicator

-Once the Indicator is applied on chart click Alert button in the top toolbar above the chart.
+Once the Indicator is applied to your chart, click the Alert button in the top toolbar above the chart.

-3. Set Trigger Details – Select the trigger criteria of your choice
+Set Trigger Details – Select the trigger criteria of your choice.

 Setting up Alerts for TradingView Strategy

-Once the strategy is loaded, add the Enter Long /Exit Long (and if required Enter Short / Exit Short) comments from WunderTrading into the code of the strategy.
+Once the strategy is loaded, insert the Enter Long / Exit Long (and, if required, Enter Short / Exit Short) comments from WunderTrading into the strategy’s code.
 It may look like this:

 strategy.entry("long", strategy.long, comment="INSERT ENTER LONG COMMENT")

-Once strategy comments are setup, let's create the alert.
+Once the strategy comments are set up, you can proceed to creating the alert.
 Click the Alerts button in the top toolbar.

 Bot Setup Confirmation

 Once your bot alerts are set up, you will see a confirmation screen indicating that your bot has been successfully configured.
-At this stage, the bot will wait for an alert to trigger and open a position automatically.
+At this stage, the bot will wait for an alert to trigger and automatically open a position.

 If you prefer to enter a position immediately, click "Enter Position Now", where you can choose between a long or short trade linked to this bot.

-You can edit bot settings anytime or check alert messages in your dashboard.
+You can edit bot settings at any time or view alert messages in your dashboard.